lucafoscili/lf-nodes/README.md

 - Go to the `ComfyUI/custom_nodes` folder.
 - Open a terminal.
 - Copy and paste this command `git clone https://github.com/lucafoscili/lf-nodes.git`.

+## Workflow Runner

+The Workflow Runner miniapp is included in this package but is disabled by default.
+To enable it you must set the environment variable `WORKFLOW_RUNNER_ENABLED=true` before starting ComfyUI.

+By default the runner will not register its HTTP routes or static frontend when `WORKFLOW_RUNNER_ENABLED` is not set or set to a false value.
+This makes the runner opt-in and prevents accidental exposure of the runner endpoints.

+Configuration is loaded from the repository-level `.env` file (at the project root).
+Set `WORKFLOW_RUNNER_ENABLED=true` to enable the runner.

+If you do enable it, ensure authentication/allowed-users are configured (see `docs/WORKFLOW_RUNNER.md`) to avoid unauthorised access.

 ## Notes